koalacreations/kCharge-Control/backend/API Specification.md

 * `channel` channel that completed a charge session.
 * `startVoltage` voltage of the cell when charging commenced in mV.
 * `endVoltage` voltage of the cell when charging completed in mV.
+* `startTemperature` temperature of the cell when charging started in degrees Celsius.
 * `endTemperature` temperature of the cell when charging completed in degrees Celsius.
 * `capacity` capacity of the cell when charging completed in mAh.
+* `dcResistance` and `acResistance` is the internal resistance of the cell in milli Ohms.
+Set to `null` if not available.
 * Data objects:
 	* `time` seconds of time that have elapsed since the charge started.
  	* `voltage` voltage of the cell at this time in mV.